Once every few months we'll email you about site additions and cruising news - unless you unsubscribe, of course!

 Climate is noticeably warmer than in Biscay.
 In winter, occasional depressions create some vicious weather, but these are rare from April to October.
 Atlantic swell at any time of year can prevent access to ports with exposed sand bars - see wave height & forecast - and select your local beach/port on the right.
 Fog is moderately frequent in summer, some 4% of the time.
 Persistent summer winds blow from the north for days at a time from April through to October (the Portuguese trade winds) lighter in the mornings, reaching up to F5 or F6 in the afternoons.
 Strategies for going north while the trade winds blow are:

 Tidal range is less than 3m throughout, and needs to be considered when entering some estuaries, most of which have sand bars at the entrance.
 Tidal streams are only significant in the Tagus river (for Lisboa), running at up to 3kts.
 A light wind driven south-going current runs along the coast in the summer.

 Time Zone.
 Portugal runs on GMT for winter, GMT + 1 for summer, the same as England.
 Spain runs one hour later.
 Catches many people out!

-For detailed, but rather old information on many aspects of cruising in Portugal, see David Lumby's excellent site.
-Although this is not up to date on marinas, it is very good on anchorages.
-Yacht paperwork routines are old fashioned and can be a bore, but marinas will usually deal with this.
+For detail about cruising in Portugal, see David Lumby's site.
+It's not up to date on marinas and shipyards but is good on anchorages.
 The following are a selection of destinations from north to south.

 Viana do Castelo.
 (7/10) This pretty town is worth a stop.
 If so, take the funicular or taxi (cheap) to the temple overlooking the town, go to the platform above the dome, walk to the Pousada behind the temple past the ruins of the Celtic round houses.
 Have a beer on the veranda (outstanding views).